ODRecommendation/recrnn/README.md

 # RNN RECOMMENDATION USING BIGDL AND SPARK
-A distributed rnn product recommendation algorithm using BigDL and Spark.
-This recommendation algorithm only requires sequence of item agent has interacted as input therefore works with both identified / anonymous agent product recommendation.
+A distributed rnn product recommendation implementation using BigDL and Spark.
+This recommendation algorithm only requires sequence of item agent has interacted as input therefore works with product recommendation for both identified / anonymous agent.

 ## Requirements
 ```scala